jsford/jsford.github.io/posts/0000-sort-points/sort-points.md

 Then we can use `std::sort()` with the `CompareAtan2()` lambda to compare points.
 Sadly, for large LiDAR point clouds, this approach can be pretty slow.

-Editor's note:
-This isn't really *that* slow.
-If you run into this problem, start with this solution.
-If you profile your code and decide it matters to you, read on!

 ## Faster Comparison

 My first instinct for speeding up this code was to find a way to avoid calls to `std::atan2()`.
 This ended up being kinda fun!
 If you've been programming anything math-y for a while, you've probably written something like this:

     if( std::sqrt(x*x+y*y) < R ) {